Pujarini/interviewShareApp/README.md

 # InterviewShare

-This is an application where a user can read interview experiences from different companies.
+This is an application where a user can add and read interview experiences from different companies.

 Feature